uob-erl/deepgaze_ros/README.md

 # Troubleshooting

-In the case of an error while running check opencv library imported in python on terminal
+In the case of an error with cv2 check, opencv library imported in python, on terminal

 by running